kottans/backend/tasks/memory-management.md

 1. :vertical_traffic_light:__Node.js__:vertical_traffic_light: [Understanding Garbage Collection and Hunting Memory Leaks in Node.js](https://blog.codeship.com/understanding-garbage-collection-in-node-js/)
 1. :vertical_traffic_light:__Golang__:vertical_traffic_light: [Go Memory Management](https://povilasv.me/go-memory-management/)

-If you honestly finished all the previous steps then go ahead and share it with others — post a message to [course channel][chat] with the link to your repo and the words _Responsive Web Design Fundamentals – finished_.

-When you finish this task you can start the next one.

 Finish the subtasks (1), (2) and (3) above.